kevinyswong/kevinyswong.github.io/index.md

   <a href="https://jsis.washington.edu/people/daniel-bessner/">David Bessner</a>
   wrote in this year's May issue of Harper's Magazine an
   <a href="https://harpers.org/archive/2024/05/the-life-and-death-of-hollywood-daniel-bessner/">article</a>
-  about growing corporate control in the film and television, with major studios merging and then themselves being bought by asset-management firms, explaining that the relatively recent proliferation of intellectual property like the Marvel Universe is a result of these films' appeal for lower risk and securing the bottom line.
+  about growing corporate control in the film and television industries, with major studios merging and then themselves being bought by asset-management firms, explaining that the relatively recent proliferation of intellectual property like the Marvel Universe is a result of these films' appeal for lower risk and securing the bottom line.
 Another recent
   <a href="https://www.theatlantic.com/ideas/archive/2024/04/boeing-corporate-america-manufacturing/678137/">article</a>,
   by
   <a href="https://www.theatlantic.com/author/jerry-useem/">Jerry Useem</a>